tensorflow/docs/site/en/install/source.md

 Building TensorFlow from source can use a lot of RAM.
 If your system is memory-constrained, limit Bazel's RAM usage with: `--local_ram_resources=2048`.

-The [official TensorFlow packages](./pip.md) are built with a GCC toolchain that complies with the manylinux2014 package standard.
+The [official TensorFlow packages](./pip.md) are built with a Clang toolchain that complies with the manylinux2014 package standard.

 ### Build the package